TriKro/rsb-content/part3-generative_market_research/data-mining.md

 1. Acquire data \(integrate from various sources, if required\).
 2. Identify data points \(determine which data or information is relevant to the research\).
-3. Transform and extract data \(many tools to choose from, from business intelligence tools to database software with built-in reporting tools\).
+3. Transform and extract data \(there are many tools to choose from, from business intelligence tools to database software with built-in reporting tools\).
 4. Recognize and search for patterns.
-5. Draw conclusions or refine the process by starting at step 2 \(or sometimes even start back from step 1 to acquire better data\).
+5. Draw conclusions or refine the process by going back to step 2 \(or even step 1 if you need to get better data\).

 ### Interpreting Results